MSchatzUW/CMAP_docs/faq_and_contributing/datasubmission.rst

 The CMAP data template consists of three sections: data, dataset metadata and variable metadata.
 Data is stored in the first sheet and the sheet title is "data".
 The second sheet stores the dataset meta-data and is called "dataset_meta_data".
 Meta-data associated with the variables in the dataset are kept in the third sheet, "vars_meta_data".

 The current data template is an excel spreadsheet.
-If submitting data in the multi-sheet format does not work for you the data, dataset_metadata, and vars_metadata .csv's can be submitted individually.
+If submitting data in the multi-sheet format does not work for you, the data, dataset_metadata, and vars_metadata .csv's can be submitted individually.
-Note, information from all three sheets is required for a dataset to be added to CMAP.
+Please note, information from all three sheets is required for a dataset to be added to CMAP.
 If you are submitting a dataset that is too large to be stored in a tabular format, the preferred format is netcdf for the data and tabular data for the metadata.